tinyclub/tinylab.org/_posts/2018-01-03-15-55-30-lwn-203924-The-Video4Linux2-API-an-introduction.md

 > V4L2 is designed to support a wide variety of devices, only some of which are truly "video" in nature:

->	- The video capture interface grabs video data from a tuner or camera device.
+>	- The **video capture interface** grabs video data from a tuner or camera device.
 For many, video capture will be the primary application for V4L2.
 Since your editor's experience is strongest in this area, this series will tend to emphasize the capture API, but there is more to V4L2 than that.
->	- The video output interface allows applications to drive peripherals which can provide video images - perhaps in the form of a television signal - outside of the computer.
+>	- The **video output interface** allows applications to drive peripherals which can provide video images - perhaps in the form of a television signal - outside of the computer.
->	- A variant of the capture interface can be found in the video overlay interface, whose job is to facilitate the direct display of video data from a capture device.
+>	- A variant of the capture interface can be found in the **video overlay interface**, whose job is to facilitate the direct display of video data from a capture device.
 Video data moves directly from the capture device to the display, without passing through the system's CPU.
->	- The VBI interfaces provide access to data transmitted during the video blanking interval.
+>	- The **VBI interfaces** provide access to data transmitted during the video blanking interval.
 There are two of them, the "raw" and "sliced" interfaces, which differ in the amount of processing of the VBI data performed in hardware.
->	- The radio interface provides access to audio streams from AM and FM tuner devices.
+>	- The **radio interface** provides access to audio streams from AM and FM tuner devices.

 V4L2 被设计于支持尽可能多的设备，它们当中只有一部分是真正意义上的 “video” 设备：